Arathurs/findLongestSubString/README.md

 # lengthOfLargestSubString v1.0

 lengthOfLargestSubString() is a JavaScript function to find the longest substring in a given string which does not contain repeats.
+This solution solves 100% of LC cases.

 # Example 1: